Albert Arthur, Fishery Improvement Project Analyst

 Margaret Gilroy is the Project Coordinator at FishChoice.
 She has worked on various marine conservation projects, including a queen conch population study in the Bahamas for the Cape Eleuthera Institute and a vulnerability assessment of bivalves to ocean acidification for the United States Environmental Protection Agency.
 She was also a consultant for the Natural Resources Defense Council on an international marine mammal bycatch project and co-authored their Net Loss report.
 Prior to joining FishChoice, she held different positions in the media industry where she helped coordinate and manage client campaigns.
 Margaret holds a Bachelor of Arts in Environmental Studies from the College of the Holy Cross and a Master of Environmental Management from Duke University.
 Margaret owns multiple octopus home decor items and loves the color green.

-Kristin Sherwood is the Director of Strategic Partnerships for FishChoice, where she works to build and strengthen the organization's collaborative relationships.
-Kristin has more than 15 years of experience in the U.S. and internationally in strategic planning, capacity building, partnership development and grant-making, with a focus on marine and coastal environments.
-Before joining FishChoice in 2015, Kristin ran the Conservation Partnership Initiative for The Nature Conservancy.
-Prior to that, she was a Program Officer at the David and Lucile Packard Foundation.
-Earlier in her career, she worked with IUCN’s marine program in the US/Caribbean, and spent a number of years doing research, supporting small non-profits and diving in the Asia-Pacific region.
-Kristin holds a Master’s degree in Environmental Resource Management from James Cook University in Queensland, Australia.
+Kristin Sherwood is a Program Director at FishChoice, and her primary role is leading FisheryProgress, a newly released website that provides consistent, credible information about fishery improvement project progress.
+Kristin also helps to build organizational strategy, monitoring/evaluation and foundation relationships at FishChoice.
+Kristin has more than 15 years of experience in international marine and coastal conservation, with a specific focus on strategic planning, capacity building, partnership development and grant-making.
+Before joining FishChoice, Kristin ran the Conservation Partnership Initiative for The Nature Conservancy, and prior to that, she was a Program Officer at the David and Lucile Packard Foundation.
+Earlier in her career, she worked with IUCN’s marine program and spent a number of years doing research, supporting small non-profits and diving in the Pacific.
+Kristin holds a Master’s degree in Environmental Resource Management from James Cook University in Australia.